WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 to application services - such as a recorder - in which case the parameter would take the form of an RFC822 email address.

-The client MUST add an HTTP Identity header field.
-This header field is defined in Section (#iana) as a new HTTP header field.
-Its contents MUST be a valid Identity header field as defined by [@RFC8224].
-This ensures that all calls utilize secure caller ID.
-A RIPP client MUST NOT place the caller ID in any place except for the Identity header field in this request.
-Specifically, a "From", "Contact", or "P-Asserted-ID" header field MUST NOT ever appear.

-* CJ - I would prefer to add this another way without using a header.
+The passport URI parameter MUST be a valid passport as defined by [@RFC8224].
+It identifies the calling party and includes signature information which can be used to verify it.
+If the client has no official certificate proving ownership of the identity in the passport, it MUST generate a self-signed certificate and use that.

-The server MUST validate the OAuth token, MUST act as the verifying party to verify the Identity header field, and then authorize the creation of a new call, and then either accept or reject the request.
-If accepted, it indicates that the server is willing to create this call.
-The server MUST return a 201 Created response, and MUST include a Location header field containing an HTTPS URI which identifies the call that has been created.
-The URI identifying the call MUST include a path segment which contains a type 4 UUID, ensuring that call identifiers are globally unique.
+The server MAY authorize creation of the call using any criteria it so desires.
+If it decides to create the call, the server MUST return a 201 Created response, and MUST include a Location header field containing an HTTPS URI which identifies the call that has been created.
+The call URI MUST be globally unique in time and space, with randomness properties identical to a type 4 UUID.

 The server MAY include HTTP session cookies in the 201 response.
 The client MUST support receipt of cookies [@RFC6265].
 It MUST be prepared to receive up to 10 cookies per call.
 The client MUST destroy all cookies associated with a call, when the call has ended.
 Cookies MUST NOT be larger the 5K.

-The usage of an HTTP URI to identify the call itself, combined with session cookies, gives the terminating RIPP domain a great deal of flexibility in how it manages state for the call.
-In traditional softswitch designs, call and media state is held in-memory in the server and not placed into databases.
-In such a design, a RIPP server can use the session cookie in combination with sticky session routing in the load balancers to ensure that subsequent requests for the same call go to the same call server.
-Alternatively, if the server is not using any kind of HTTP load balancer at all, it can use a specific hostname in the URI to route all requests for this call to a specific instance of the server.
-This technique is particularly useful for telcos who have not deployed HTTP infrastructure, but do have SBCs that sit behind a single virtual IP address.
-The root URI can use a domain whose A record maps to this IP.
-Once a call has landed on a particular SBC, the call URI can indicate the specific IP of the SBC.

-For example, the RIPP trunk URI for such a telco operator might be:

-"https\://sbc-farm.comcast.com/trunks/6ha937fjjj9"

-which always resolves to 1.2.3.4, the VIP shared amongst the SBC farm.
-Consequently, a request to this RIPP trunk would hit a specific SBC behind the VIP.
-This SBC would then create the call and return a call URL which points to its actual IP, using DNS

-"https\://sbc23.sbc-farm.comcast.com/call/ha8d7f6fso29s88clzopa"

-However, the HTTP URI for the call MUST NOT contain an IP address; it MUST utilize a valid host or domain name.
-This is to ensure that TLS certificate validation functions properly without manual configuration of certificates (a practice which is required still for SIP based peering).

-Neither the request, nor the response, contain bodies.
+The 201 response MUST NOT contain a body.

+If the server cannot setup the call because the proposal is invalid or the passport is invalid, it MUST generate a 400 response.
+If the request is otherwise valid, but the target of the call cannot be reached through the TG URI, it MUST generate a 404 response.
+If the request is valid and the target can be reached, but the client is not allowed to do so for policy reasons it MUST generate a 403 response.

-## Establishing the Signaling Byways
+## Signaling and Media Byway Establishment

-To perform signalling for this call, the client MUST initiate an HTTP GET and PUT request towards the call URI that it just obtained, targeted at the /event endpoint.

-The signaling is accomplished by a long running HTTP transaction, with a stream of JSON in the PUT request, and a stream of JSON in the GET response.
+If the server returns a 200 OK to the client, the client MUST establish the forward and reverse signaling byways by sending a PUT request and GET request, respectively, to the /events resource on the call URI obtained from the Location header field in the 201 response.
+The GET request MUST NOT contain a body.
+The PUT request and GET response MUST contain an infinitely long JSON document.
+The client MUST hold both transactions open until the call has ended.

 The body begins with an open square bracket to indicate the start of an JSON array, and after that is a